Genez-io/genezio-landing-page/deployment-platform/content/posts/how_to_implement_the_first_middleware_in_a_genezio_project.md

 Let’s go through this function and explain each part of it.
 First and foremost, `target` represents the function the decorator is attached to.
 The other parameter `context` represents the metadata of the function.
 Inside, we return a function which contains the `args` array.
 This is the array of arguments that are used on the invoked function.
 When we call `target.apply(this, args)` we invoke the function.
 As such, before and after this call, we log our messages.

-This can be called in a simple Genezio class and tested using `genezio local` and the test interface:
+This can be called in a simple DeployApps class and tested using `genezio local` and the test interface:

 ```ts
 import { GenezioDeploy } from "@genezio/types";